DJB9k/EWS-Editor-for-D365/README.md

 + Scan folder items for errors that can occur when deserializing successful Exchange responses for items.

++ Remove unwanted items using the Mailbox Cleanup Wizard.

 The tool works across all supported configurations of Dynamics 365 / CRM 2016 and Exchange Server as outlined here:

 https://technet.microsoft.com/en-us/library/dn531050.aspx